NRO04/docker-build-push-action/README.md

 To perform this action, you'll need to provide the DockerHub credentials, for security, it is recommended to create secrets on your repository.

 Create secrets:
+To authenticate against Docker Hub it's strongly recommended to create a personal access token as an alternative to your password.
   - Go to Settings  >  Secrets, then create secrets for your credentials.
+  - username
+  - password

 ## Usage